-10,000 heat pumps to be installed by 2025 at an annual rate 376 percent higher than 2018
+12,000 heat pumps to be installed by the end of 2025

 Integrating renewable energy resources

 Central Hudson is working with private developers and municipalities to provide customers with options to access renewable energy resources.
 One way is by integrating Community Distributed Generation and Community Choice Aggregation programs.
 Central Hudson has interconnected nearly 100 MW across 8,757 solar installations with an additional 300 proposed projects that would generate an additional 200 MW.
 Community Distributed Generation offers a way for a group of residents and businesses to share in the electricity produced through local renewable generation facilities.
 Central Hudson works with developers to ensure that the project can be safely and efficiently interconnected with the electric distribution system, and to reflect proper credits on participants' utility bills.
 Community Choice Aggregation allows participating local governments to procure energy supply service for their eligible constituents.
 Central Hudson is working with municipalities and others to ensure that customers are provided information and options when a project is proposed.